younyzhu/younyzhu.github.com/Path_Bubble/README.md

   3. Multiple selection for the objects

   * 7/10/2014
-  1. Multiple selection has a bug, try to spend a night to fix it, but failed, Luckily, fixed this morning!
+  1. Multiple selection has a bug, try to spend a night to fix it, but failed, Luckily, fixed this mornin.
   2. Calculate the number of crossing edges
+  3. When multi-selecting, we should not select the compartment.

+  * 7/11/2014
+  1. write a d3 format json file for d3's force direct to generate the inial layout.